 This course examines theories of comprehension and retention and the application of strategies to be used with comprehension of expository and artistic prose writing.
-Prerequisite: Admission to MAE Program and ED 393 or permission of instructor.
+Prerequisite: Admission to MAE Program and ED 393 with a grade of "C" or higher.

 ED 605G - Psychology of Exceptional Children 3 hours